Ofrogue/pyspark101/3_rdd_in_spark/README.md

 Perform operation using Spark.

 ## 2 Distinct
-Use PySpark documentation and write code that finds distinct values in RDD.
+Use PySpark documentation and write a code that finds distinct values in RDD.

 ## 3 CSV file
 Try to load a comma separated file file into RDD, split each line by ",", and display top(10) rows.